 - In case of emergency—There may be a time when you need emergency help for a problem caused by your diabetes.
 You need to be prepared for these emergencies.
 It is a good idea to wear a medical identification (ID) bracelet or neck chain at all times.
 Also, carry an ID card in your wallet or purse that says that you have diabetes and a list of all of your medicines.

-Ketoacidosis (high ketones and acid in the blood) may occur while you are using ertugliflozin.
+Diabetic ketoacidosis (high ketones and acid in the blood) may occur while you are using this medicine.
 This can be life-threatening and requires immediate medical attention.
 Your doctor may give you insulin, fluid, and carbohydrate replacement to treat this condition.
-Tell your doctor right away if you have nausea, vomiting, trouble breathing, increased thirst or urination.
+Tell your doctor right away if you have nausea, vomiting, trouble breathing, or increased thirst or urination.

 Check with your doctor right away if you have bloody urine, decrease in how much or how often you urinate, an increase in blood pressure, increased thirst, loss of appetite, lower back or side pain, nausea, swelling of the face, fingers, or lower legs, trouble breathing, unusual tiredness or weakness, vomiting, or weight gain.
 These could be symptoms of a serious kidney problem.

-Ertugliflozin may cause hypoglycemia (low blood sugar).
-This is more common when ertugliflozin is taken together with other diabetes medicines (eg, insulin, glipizide, or glyburide).
+This medicine may cause hypoglycemia (low blood sugar).
+This is more common when this medicine is taken together with other diabetes medicines (eg, insulin, glipizide, or glyburide).
 Low blood sugar must be treated before it causes you to pass out (unconsciousness).
 People feel different symptoms of low blood sugar.
 It is important that you learn which symptoms you usually have so you can treat it quickly.
-Talk to your doctor about the best way to treat low blood sugar.
+Some symptoms of low blood sugar include: behavior changes that are similar to being drunk, blurred vision, cold sweats, confusion, cool, pale skin, difficulty with thinking, drowsiness, excessive hunger, a fast heartbeat, headaches that continue, nausea, shakiness, slurred speech, or unusual tiredness or weakness.
+Talk to your doctor about how to treat low blood sugar.

 Hyperglycemia (high blood sugar) may occur if you do not take enough or skip a dose of your diabetes medicine, overeat or do not follow your diet plan, have a fever or infection, or do not exercise as much as usual.
 Some symptoms of high blood sugar include blurred vision, drowsiness, dry mouth, flushed and dry skin, a fruit-like breath odor, increased frequency and amount of urination, ketones in the urine, loss of appetite, nausea or vomiting, rapid and deep breathing, tiredness, or unusual thirst.
 If symptoms of high blood sugar occur, check your blood sugar level and call your doctor for instructions.

-Make sure any doctor or dentist who treats you knows that you are using ertugliflozin.
-Ertugliflozin may affect the results of certain medical tests (eg, urine glucose tests may not be accurate).
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+You may need to stop using this medicine 4 days before you have surgery or other procedures that require fasting.
+This medicine may also affect the results of certain medical tests (eg, urine glucose tests may not be accurate).

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.